Agoric/agoric-sdk/core/zoe/docs/zoe.md

 payment-processor so that they don't have to handle the credit cards themselves.

-### What is "offer-safety"?
+### What is "offer safety"?

-Zoe guarantees offer-safety, meaning that when a user makes an offer that is escrowed with Zoe, Zoe guarantees that the user will either get back why they said they wanted, or the user will get back what they originally offered.
+Zoe guarantees offer safety, meaning that when a user makes an offer that is escrowed with Zoe, Zoe guarantees that the user will either get back why they said they wanted, or the user will get back what they originally offered.